While some EVs and hybrid vehicles can tow, you need to choose your model carefully as there are limitations to consider.

 We’ll overlook mild hybrids here, as these are effectively standard internal-combustion models with an enlarged starter-generator unit that doesn’t provide any independent motive force.
-As for more traditional, or self-charging hybrids, Toyota’s Prius and CH-R can manage to pull a maximum of 725kg, while the Corolla adds 25kg to that total – the same figure as the Hyundai Ioniq.
+As for more traditional, or self-charging hybrids, Toyota’s CH-R can manage to pull a maximum of 725kg, while the Corolla adds 25kg to that total.

-The four-wheel-drive Toyota RAV4 can manage 1650kg.
+The all-wheel-drive Toyota RAV4 can manage 1650kg, while the GWM Haval Jolion hybrid manages 1500kg.
 For the ultimate pulling power, however, the Lexus RX 450h takes the spoils, with an impressive 2000kg capability.

-In general, the best advice is to call a breakdown recovery service rather than attempt a DIY rescue with a traditional tow rope.
-Many EVs don’t have a neutral position in the transmission, meaning the motor (or motors in four-wheel-drive machines) remain permanently engaged, so if you try towing with all the wheels in contact with the road, you risk damaging the drivetrain and the control units.
+In general, the best advice is to call roadside assistance rather than attempt a DIY rescue with a traditional tow rope.
+Many EVs don’t have a neutral position in the transmission, meaning the motor (or motors in all-wheel-drive machines) remain permanently engaged, so if you try towing with all the wheels in contact with the road, you risk damaging the drivetrain and the control units.
 As a result, most manufacturers recommend that the car be put on a flatbed truck.